stride3d/stride-docs/en/manual/particles/tutorials/custom-particles.md

     }
 ```

-The field has type @'SiliconStudio.Core.Mathematics.Vector2', since we only need two values for the width and the height.
+The field has type @'Xenko.Core.Mathematics.Vector2', since we only need two values for the width and the height.
 No fields are added automatically to the particles, so even if you have many declarations, the particle size won't change.
 Fields are only added when we plug a module which requires them, such as the custom updater below.

-For API reference, see @'SiliconStudio.Xenko.Particles.Modules.ParticleUpdater'.
+For API reference, see @'Xenko.Particles.Modules.ParticleUpdater'.

   ```cs
     [DataContract("CustomParticleUpdater")] // Used for serialization so that our custom object can be saved.
 A good practice is to have the data contract have the same name as the class name.